lezaz/lezaz/_pages/about.md

 ## Previous Work:

+* **2020**: Part of the Themes Team, contributed to the twentytwenty WordPress Theme.
 * **2014 - 2020**: Created and maintained the [Kirki Customizer Framework](https://w.org/plugins/kirki) (open-source)
 * **2014 - 2016**: Created and maintained the Shoestrap Theme Framework & the Maera Framework (open-source)
 * **2013 - 2015**: Support Staff at [Incsub](https://incsub.com/) ([wpmudev](https://premium.wpmudev.org/))